freqtrade/freqtrade/docs/strategy-advanced.md

 [Freqtrade basics](bot-basics.md) describes in which sequence each method described below is called, which can be helpful to understand which method to use for your custom needs.

 !!!
 Note
-    All callback methods described below should only be implemented in a strategy if they are also actively used.
+    All callback methods described below should only be implemented in a strategy if they are actually used.

 ## Custom order timeout rules